 This video-sharing social media app lets people create, view and download looping 15-second clips.
 Typically, these are videos of users lip-syncing and dancing to popular songs or soundbites (often for comic purposes), enhanced with filters, effects and text.
-In the National Online Safety guide, you'll find tips on a number of potential risks such as age-inappropriate content, addiction and in-app spending.
+Potential risks include as age-inappropriate content, addiction and in-app spending.
 The UK age restriction is 13+.

 Smartphone, tablet and smart device users can issue voice commands and ask questions by saying the activation word 'Alexa' with this piece of AI.
 It can be accessed in several ways and is integrated into a growing number of smart products including speakers, phones and clocks.
-The National Online Safety Guide, provides tips on a number of potential risks such as privacy, age-inappropriate content and insecure devices.
+Potential risks include privacy, age-inappropriate content and insecure devices.

 In the rush to let young children enjoy their shiny new gadgets at Christmas or on their birthday, many parents neglect to set devices up safely.
 This increases the chances of children going online and stumbling across adult content, making expensive downloads or installing unsuitable apps.
 A little time configuring the device properly can save a lot of anguish later.
 National Online Safety have created top tips on how to do this effectively such as setting screen time limits and installing family friendly settings.